Kymi, Greece: History

+Geography

+It is located on a hilltop near the shores, on the Aegean side of the Euboea island.
+It has its own port, down from the hilltop, serving a line to Skyros island and some commercial traffic.
+Ortari mountain is located northwest of Kymi.

 Attractions

 Kymi is a small town and the surrounding region overlooks the Aegean Sea.
 Due to its vantage point, Kymi is sometimes called "The Balcony of the Aegean".
 Kymi has one of the largest man-made ports in the country and serves as a transportation hub for the eastern Aegean Islands and northern Greece.
 The city Kymi is considered the greenest of Greece in terms of native vegetation and is second all in clean sand beaches.
 There are numerous tourist and sightseeing attractions, such as the house of the noted pathologist and researcher George Papanicolaou, inventor of the Pap smear, the Folklore Museum of Kymi, the Monastery of the Transfiguration, three small Byzantine churches in Oxilithos, the Archaeological Collection and the Archaeological Sites, and a ruined Venetian tower in San handkerchief etc. The most well known agricultural products produced in Kymi are figs, cherries and olive oil.
 Local specialties include the "cocoon display," handicrafts made from cocoons, and sweets such as baklava and almond.